Children and Family Court Advisory and Support Service: Criticism

 In 2008, an Ofsted inspection of Cafcass service users in South Yorkshire concluded that case records often did not show how Cafcass had come to its conclusions.
 In a post-inspection review in 2009, Ofsted found that in four of nine recommendations, progress was inadequate.

 In 2009, Ofsted inspected Cafcass: Lancashire and Cumbria service area (including Blackburn with Darwen and Blackpool).
 They found Cafcass to be inadequate in equality, diversity, value for money, complaints handling, service responsiveness, performance management, self-evaluation, safeguarding children and improving outcomes for children.
 The report stated that:

 "the service area does not ensure that consistent consideration of the impact of family breakdown on outcomes for children is embedded in all aspects of case planning and reporting to court.
 The impact of ... the service in ensuring that all children are safe or feel safe is inadequate."

 In 2009/10 The Annual Report of Her Majesty's Chief Inspector of Education, Children's Services and Skills found that "(Cafcass) is performing poorly, with four out of the five service areas inspected judged to be inadequate."

 In November 2010 a parliamentary Commons Public Affairs Committee found that "Cafcass as an organisation is not fit for purpose" and that it did not make "child-based decisions".

-In 2011, presenters to a Justice Select Committee said that Cafcass was "beyond reform" and "should be abolished".
+In 2011, the Interdisciplinary Alliance for Children told a Justice Select Committee that Cafcass was "beyond reform" and "should be abolished".

 A High Court judge said in 2014 that it appeared to be a practice "widespread across the country" that children were taken into foster care based on reports which family courts "cut and pasted" into their own rulings, without giving the parents the opportunity to view the reports or respond to them.